Frank Miller: Appraisal

 Fellow comic book writer Alan Moore has described Miller's work from Sin City-onward as homophobic and misogynistic, despite praising his early Batman and Daredevil material.
 Moore previously penned a flattering introduction to an early collected edition of The Dark Knight Returns, and the two have remained friends.
 Moore has praised Miller's realistic use of minimal dialogue in fight scenes, which "move very fast, flowing from image to image with the speed of a real-life conflict, unimpeded by the reader having to stop to read a lot of accompanying text".

 Miller's graphic novel Holy Terror was accused of being anti-Islamic.
 Miller later said that he regretted Holy Terror, saying, "I don't want to wipe out chapters of my own biography.
 But I'm not capable of that book again."

 Miller's film adaptation of Sin City was well received by audiences and critics.
 On the review aggregator Rotten Tomatoes, the film holds an approval rating of 77% based on 254 reviews, with an average rating of 7.50/10.
 The website's critical consensus reads: "Visually groundbreaking and terrifically violent, Sin City brings the dark world of Frank Miller's graphic novel to vivid life."

-His 2008 adaptation of The Spirit received negative reviews, earning a Rotten Tomatoes approval rating of 14% based on 111 reviews, with an average rating of 3.58/10, Metacritic gave it an aggregate score of 30 out of 100, based on 24 critics, indicating "generally negative reviews". and a metascore of 30/100 at Metacritic.com.
+His 2008 adaptation of The Spirit received generally negative reviews.